Sound energy

-In physics, sound energy is a form of energy that can be heard by living things.
+Sound energy is the energy carried by longitudinal mechanical waves in elastic media.
+The energy is periodically converted between kinetic energy and elastic potential energy of material points during the course of the wave's propagation.
 Only those waves that have a frequency of 20 Hz to 20 kHz are audible to humans.
 However, this range is an average and will slightly change from individual to individual.
-Sound waves that have frequencies below 20 Hz are called infrasonic and those above 20 kHz are called ultrasonic.
-Sound is a longitudinal mechanical wave and as such consists physically in oscillatory elastic compression and in oscillatory displacement of a fluid.
-Therefore, the medium acts as storage for both potential and kinetic energy.
+Sound waves that have frequencies below 20 Hz are called infrasonic waves and those above 20 kHz are called ultrasonic waves.

 Consequently, the sound energy in a volume of interest is defined as the sum of the potential and kinetic energy densities integrated over that volume: